kukuu/prisma-ORM/README.md

 When interacting with a database using OOP languages, you'll have to perform different CRUD operations like creating, reading, updating, and deleting (CRUD) data from a database.
 By design, you use SQL for performing these operations in relational databases.

-While using SQL for this purpose isn't necessarily a bad idea, the ORM and its tools help simplify the interaction between relational databases and different OOP languages.
+While using SQL for this purpose isn't necessarily a bad idea, ORM and its tools help simplify the interaction between relational databases and different OOP languages.
 ORM acts as a middleware by providing an abstraction layer.

 ### Working with Prisma ORM